sensei-hacker/inavwiki/Upgrading-from-an-older-version-of-INAV-to-the-current-version.md

 ## Paste the adjusted settings on the CLI
 * Click the "Connect" button on INAV configurator.
 * Go to the CLI tab.
-* Copy all the settings text from your text file and paste on the CLI input text box, then press ENTER.
+* Copy all the settings text from your adjusted text file and paste on the CLI input text box, then press ENTER.
 * Wait for all the settings to be typed on the output text box.
 * If no errors occurred, Flight controller should save the settings and reboot by itself.